Petrovich-A/JavaFX/README.md

   </ul>
 </details>

-### Special thanks:

 <!-- Contributing -->
 ## :wave: Contributing

-I appreciate your help in kind code review.
-Thanks, guys.
+I appreciate your assistance in  in conducting a code review and discussing some issues I encountered.
+Thank you, buddy. your assistance in providing a considerate code review and discussing some problems I ran into.
+Thank you, buddy.

 <a href="https://github.com/Khodyko/zapchastiSpring/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Khodyko/zapchastiSpring" />